Travel Guides

 Causes of Everest Base Camp Altitude Sickness

-With the increase in altitude, generally above 2,500 meters, the availability of breathable oxygen level Everest Base Camp becomes scarce.
+With the increase in altitude, generally above 2,500 meters, the availability of breathable oxygen at Everest Base Camp becomes scarce.
 To fulfil the required amount of oxygen by our lungs, the body starts to breathe rapidly and increase heart rate.
-This causes leaks in fluids on our capillaries and causes altitude sickness at Everest Base Camp.
-The following elements can cause altitude sickness effects during the trek:

 • A sudden increase in elevation